 Your lawyer may be able to get your charges dropped before going to trial.
 Nevertheless, it’s always important to prepare for all the potential outcomes.
 Your lawyer will inform you of the penalties that could stem from a conviction.

-If you need legal help, feel free to contact Lokken Associates.
+If you need legal help, feel free to contact Lokken Putnam.
 We can assist you in getting the best possible legal representation.